software-patterns/workshop/projects/software-quality/0000-introduction.md

 how to design code like that.
 Nevertheless, it seems to have been designed.
 Whether the code grew from the seed of its own nature, or was dictated to us by a muse, we can't tell.

+The fascinating thing about this type of code is that it is not just a passive object, a tablet impressed with the stamp of our knowledge.
+It actually *teaches* us a new way of thinking about the problem we are solving.
+When we are done writing it, we are often a little confused.
+Then we read what we have written and become enlightened.

 Here is an example of some code I wrote that I have no idea *how* I wrote.
 The `apply` function "updates" a value nested